 3. Rural France has cheap housing

-The farm below consisting of a two bedroom fully renovated farm house and an array of other farm buildings that would be ideal for a holiday cottage / B&B complex.
+The farm below in an idyllic setting overlooking a small lake and consisting of a two bedroom partly renovated farm house and an array of other farm buildings that would be ideal for a holiday cottage / B&B complex.
 It has a large barn and two smaller buildings all with planning permission for conversion to gites.
-It has spring water and woodland - ideal for anyone looking for an eco-build site.On the market for 180,000 euros.
+It has spring water and woodland - ideal for anyone looking for an eco-build site.On the market for 145,000 euros.

 These are just two of many houses.
 You can buy a basically habitable house (indoor toilet, running water etc) for perhaps 50 - 70,000 euros.
 The Brits have been holding off since the Brexit sword has been hanging over us so now is the time to buy!